af/littledom/README.md

-dollardom
+littledom
 =========

-dollardom is a really tiny jQuery work-alike.
+littledom is a really tiny jQuery work-alike.
 Its goal is to see how much of jQuery's DOM manipulation functionality can be fit into 1k (minified & gzipped) if old browser support (IE < 9) is not required.

-dollardom is *not* a drop-in replacement for jQuery, but it does implement most of its most commonly used methods.
+littledom is *not* a drop-in replacement for jQuery, but it does implement most of its most commonly used methods.

 Depends on